SIT60116 Advanced Diploma of Travel and Tourism Management

 Fees and Payments

 Applicants for this particular TasTAFE course must hold a SIT40116 Certificate IV in Travel and Tourism or equivalent.
-Students without a prior Certificate IV will need to undertake the relevant course or go through a recognition process to achieve required core units.
+Students without a prior Certificate IV will need to undertake the relevant course or a recognition process to achieve required core units.

 Each student is required to undergo a selection interview prior to commencing the course, the process is used to gain an understanding of a potential student’s current skills, knowledge and interests and eligibility for recognition of current competency or credit transfer.
 A prior qualification does not guarantee entry.